 This interface is perfect for small band sessions, podcast studios, and creators who want a taste of UAD’s analog modeling without the higher price tag of the Apollo series.

-As I mentioned above, I'm a big fan of the UAD interfaces.
-I have a Volt 476P as my backup and portable interface, and it consistently delivers great sound and reliability when I'm away from my main setup.
+As I mentioned above, I’m a big fan of the UAD Volt interfaces.
+I keep a Volt 476P as my backup and portable interface, and it consistently delivers great sound and reliability when I’m away from my main setup.
+If you need more I/O in the same lineup, the Volt 876 is also worth a look it expands on the concept with additional inputs while keeping that same analog-inspired tone and workflow.

 Connection: USB-C